anvilresearch/connect-js/README.md

 ### AngularJS Usage

-**NOTE**: The information below applies to master and is mostly stale.
+**NOTE**: The information below applies to master and is mostly stale regarding this fork.

 It is suggested to look at https://github.com/henrjk/connect-example-angularjs/ for the webcrypto supporting version.